tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@gaureshshashank/index.md

 description: "React | Javascript | Node"
 ---

 Hi!
-I'm Gauresh .Allow me walk you through all the things i create.
+I'm Gauresh .
+Allow me walk you through all the things i create.

 ### introduction

 I'm working for an MNC as an Analyst.
-I Like tgit o code and brew coffee.
+I Like to code and brew coffee.

 ## why are you taking this challenge?